Recommended resources are based solely on the writer's personal experience.

 I have worked in organic agriculture for a long time.
 I do not know how organic farmers do it here but I admire them as my own attempts to grow veggies without chemicals in CR has been very hit and miss.
-Tropical climates are tough enough, and then there are the insects!
+Tropical climates are tough enough - mold, fungus, rot - and then there are the insects!
 And yes, the quality now reminds me of organic 'back in the day' - not as pretty.
 There are blemishes, and it's not cheap.
-But I accept this because they're not using heavy duty chemicals on the earth and I support that.
+I accept this because they're not using heavy duty chemicals on the earth and I support that.

 The customer service is EXCELLENT.
 I can't say enough good things about Gil.
 This is a business to support!

 Very happy to see that Ruta Sana is interested in educating people about organic!